-- During company setup, Healy Consultants Group PLC contacted multiple Kenyan banks, including our Client’s preferred Kenyan bank, to secure their interest to onboard our Client’s business.
+- During company setup, Healy Consultants Group contacted multiple Kenyan banks, including our Client’s preferred Kenyan bank, to secure their interest to onboard our Client’s business.

-- In early July 2020, Healy Consultants Group PLC emailed the completed bank forms from our Client’s preferred bank for their signature and courier back to Nairobi.
+- In early July 2020, Healy Consultants Group emailed the completed bank forms from our Client’s preferred bank for their signature and courier back to Nairobi.

-- Healy Consultants Group PLC received the courier from our Client towards the end of July 2020 and proceeded to submit a quality corporate account application to our Client’s preferred bank branch.
+- Healy Consultants Group received the courier from our Client towards the end of July 2020 and proceeded to submit a quality corporate account application to our Client’s preferred bank branch.